MFA-370 Phase I/II trial

 Ectin Research prioritizes intellectual property rights and has sought patent protection for different aspects of its technology in several parts of the world.

-We currently have approved and issued patents protecting our technology in major bladder cancer markets including 22 European countries, the US, Canada and Australia.
+We currently have approved and issued patents protecting our technology in major cancer markets including 22 European countries, the US, Canada and Australia.